MD

 Why not make sound effects with my voice?

-I will admit straight out that my skills as a sound engineer are sorely lacking in finesse, but what I lack in skills I make up for in humor!
+I will admit straight out that my skills as a sound engineer are sorely lacking in finesse,

 Always with tongue in cheek.

-(I'll have to dig this picture out again and see if I can clean it up a little better.
+(I'll have to dig this picture out again and see if I can clean it up a little better.)

 There I was bare foot, wearing glasses to cover up my eye infection, playing my friend Jazz's guitar.